-As Gordon Moore’s law saying “The complexity for minimum component costs has increased at a rate of roughly a factor of two per year” is still active, even considering the fact, that it has been over 50 years since its publication, average computer processing cost keeps getting cheaper and its impact on all the sectors of human activity including economics grows stronger and stronger even though the rate of growth has considerably decreased.
+As Moore’s law about the increase of the complexity of computer components is still active, even considering the fact, that more than 50 years have passed since its publication, it’s can be easily said that processing cost keeps getting cheaper.
+The impact of continuous improvement causes all the sectors of human activity including economics to depend on processing devices stronger and stronger.

-It is not a surprise that more complex and diverse ways to classify and process data, opened by technology development, changed ways of study for all the social sciences: it’s easier to get a hint of the “Bigger picture” using more diverse data and we get an ability to process even more data with the growth of processing power because with them getting cheaper it’s easier to afford systems with increased computation capabilities.
+It is a surprise for no-one that more complex and diverse ways to classify and process data, opened by wider spread of complex processing systems, changed ways all the social sciences work: it’s easier to get a hint of the “Bigger picture” using extended volumes of more diverse data.
+The extension of amounts is caused by the growing availability and decreasing price of systems with increased computation capabilities.

-Just from the Justin Wolfers and Betsey Stevenson’s 2012 work, stating that “computing power has made it extremely easy and cheap to analyse all the data you produce.
-An economist with a laptop can, in a matter of seconds, do the kind of number crunching it used to take a roomful of Ph.D.’s weeks to achieve.
-Just a few decades ago, economists used punch cards to program data analysis for their empirical studies.
-The result has been a boom in empirical research.” it’s possible to imagine the impact information age breakthrough cased on the field.
-But even before it, when the first of the computers found their usage, for reference, Daniel Suit in his work from 1962 wrote that IBM 1620 would allow us to “use models of indefinite size, limited only by the available data” and Charles Wolf and John Enns stated that computers gave us ability to create direct connection between “formal theory” and “databases”.
-This way, the data can be processed with limited human control which allows economists concentrate on more interesting and important matters instead of spending their time on calculations.
+Justin Wolfers and Betsey Stevenson in their work mentioned that now an economic student with a laptop can in few seconds process an amount data comparable to a roomful of Ph.D. few years ago.
+I hope, it shows how impactful information age breakthrough was.
+But even on the earliest edges of its development, when the first of the computers were in the search for the position they already cased impact on the researchers.
+For reference, Daniel Suit in 1962 wrote that IBM 1620 is capable of processing models without size limitation with only the availability of data as its upper limit and Charles Wolf and John Enns called computers a bridge between “formal theory” and “databases”.
+This way, data processing has no need in as much human control as it used to.
+The change allows economists to concentrate on more interesting and important matters instead of manual calculations.

-In contradiction to practical usages, impact automated computing systems cased to theoretical part of the science is not even comparable to their practical usefulness.
-Even if they have an ability to convert a theory into applied work as it did for the natural sciences, this type of impact on the economics was rather insignificant until recent years.
+In contradiction to practical usages, the impact of automated computing systems on theoretical science is now even comparable to their practical usefulness.
+Even if, similarly to the natural sciences it’s able to convert a theory into applied work, this type of impact on the economics was rather insignificant until recent years.

-But let’s sate it in a clear way: What do computer offer for the economics scientists and how do they improve the way scientific process is handled?
+But let’s state it in a clear way: What do modern computers offer for the economics scientists and how do they improve the scientific process?

-First of all, the time needed for the calculation is drastically lower in comparison with all the methods that came before it (like routine calculators or even pencil plus paper).
-At the very list, they can be used as fast and reliable tool able to solve input-output models, estimate regression coefficients and simulate processes.
-It doesn’t change much in terms of theory but makes calculation time-efficiency considerably better.
-But the push it gives to the research doesn’t stop there.
-As an example, I want to mention work on correlation published in 1949 by statisticians Donald Cochrane and Guy Orcutt amount of calculations in which would be impossible to process in a one human lifetime if it was being done using routine calculator.
-It shows that new possibilities and computation methods were opened before the economists even at the start of computerization process.
+First of all, the time calculations take is drastically lower in comparison with all the methods that came before it (like routine calculators or even pencil and paper).
+The simplest use case possible is to use processing systems as an reliable tool for solving sets of input-output models, estimation of regression coefficients and process simulation. this type of usage doesn’t change much in terms of theory but makes the time-efficiency of calculation considerably better.
+But, it’s clear it isn’t the only type of help they are able to organize.
+As an example, I want to mention work on correlation published in 1949 by statisticians Donald Cochrane and Guy Orcutt.
+The amount of calculations it contained would be impossible to process in one human lifetime if it was being done using routine calculator (I’m not even mentioning even older methods (like paper and pencil), as they are even slower).
+I hope the example is a clear demonstration of new possibilities and computation methods opened before the economists even at the start of computerization process.